OPENDAP/pydmr/invariant_demo/README.md

 diff -q SWOT_L2_LR_SSH_Expert_001_001_20140412T120000_20140412T125126_DG10_01.dmrpp.inv $f done

-In the 'new_way' dir (a bad name it's the invariant without the -d option):
+In the 'old_way' directory (a bad name it's the invariant without the -d option):

 (base) jimg@edamame new_way % for f in *.inv
 do